lonnieezell/Bonfire2/docs/building_sites/common_functions.md

 # Common functions

-Bonfire provides a few helper functions that are always available for your use.
+Bonfire provides a helper function that is always available for your use.

 **app_date($date)**